Skip to main content

 Formulas

 Flow formulas are very similar to custom formula fields; the structure, format, and the way they use data is nearly identical.
 You can use most of the formula functions that you use in formula fields, and you can use variables and screen components as merge fields.
 The formatting for merge fields is different, however, so use the resource picker to make sure they’re added correctly.
-Check out Flow Formula Considerations for more details.
+Check out Flow Formula Builder for more details.

 The New Resource window, showing the creation of a formula.